AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 We don't want the player to take this Quest over and over and over and over again after they completed it.
 Let's limit that.

-First, let's make it, so they can only accept it once every 20 hours:
+First, let's make it, so they can only accept it only when it has not been completed less than 20 hours ago:

-`/qa edit TheVirus acceptCooldown set 20h`
+`/qa edit TheVirus acceptCooldown complete set 20h`

 20h = 20 hours.
 Now, let's give it a hard limit of 10 Quest completions.
 After 10 completions, the player cannot accept the Quest anymore, no matter how long they wait:

-`/qa edit TheVirus maxAccepts 10`
+`/qa edit TheVirus limits completions 10`

+Wanna make it so they cannot accept the quest if they have failed or aborted it 3 times or more?
+Easy:

+`/qa edit TheVirus limits fails 3`

+Alternatively, you could also prevent them from aborting the quest in the first place:

+`/qa edit TheVirus abortEnabled false`

 At last, let's set takeEnabled to false: